|

 and is bordered by the Rio Grande, a marine reserve, organic gardens, Mayan ruins, miles of uninterrupted forest and various cultural and geological sites.
 Its five-star service and

 accommodations lends the type of comfort and facilities needed for any adventure into Southern Belize.
+With only 12 guest rooms, the lodge specializes in personalized service.
+Since late 2008, the

 lodge has seen more than $3 million in renovations and refurbishments, a vision by its current manager, Brian Gardiner to bring the facility to a 5-star status.